mikkelme/Simula_SummerProject/README.md

 # Simula_SummerProject (FIND better name)

 This repo contains the work done as a summer intern at Simula during a six week period during the summer of 2022.
-The project was guided by my supervisor Miroslav Kutcha (Github link).
+The project was guided by my supervisor Miroslav Kutcha.
+[Miroslav Kutcha](https://github.com/MiroK).

 ## Introduction